-Since 2007, the IEEE 802.15.4 standard can operate between 6425-7025 MHz and 7025-7125 MHz and supports data collection, location discovery and device ranging.
-Recent regulatory developments have accelerated the already wide adoption of UWB in consumer devices such as smartphones and laptops, and in other applications such as cars.
+Since 2007, the IEEE 802.15.4 standard can operate between 6425 MHz to 7125 MHz and supports data collection, location discovery and device ranging.
 IEEE 802.15.6 is specialised for short range communication in the vicinity of, or inside, a human body.
 For high-speed, low-latency media transfers, IEEE 802.15.3 provides a speciality solution.
 IEEE 802.15.16 accommodates the needs of some utilities networks.

-Many wireless speciality networks from the IEEE 802.15 family of standards, as well as IEEE 802.11 standards, also support operation on frequencies lower than 1 GHz.
-As technology developments in the broadcast industry has allowed more efficient use of their already assigned spectrum, the IEEE 802 wireless community has been able to provide solutions for underserved communities and IoT.
+Many wireless speciality networks from the IEEE 802.15 family of standards, as well as IEEE 802.11 standards, support operation on frequencies lower than 1 GHz.
+As incumbents have improved the efficiency of their use of these bands, the IEEE 802 wireless community has been able to provide solutions for underserved communities and IoT.

 IEEE 802 wireless technologies are developed and designed for co-existence

-IEEE 802 wireless technologies are designed not to cause any harmful interference with other incumbent users in bands where they operate.
-The standards development process considers both regulatory minimum requirements for interference mitigation and actively working on improved co-existence mechanisms.
+IEEE 802 wireless technologies are designed not to cause any harmful interference with other users in bands where they operate.
+The standards development considers both regulatory minimum requirements for interference mitigation and working on improved co-existence mechanisms.

-The IEEE 802.19 Wireless Coexistence Working Group completed work in sub-1GHz and for automotive use scenarios, as well as for individual standards amendments developed in the IEEE 802.11 and .15 Working Groups.
-Additional work is undertaken within the Working Groups, such as the Co-existence Standing Committee of IEEE 802.11 which follows co-existence studies at the ISO and ETSI levels.
+The IEEE 802.19 Wireless Coexistence Working Group completed work in sub-1GHz and for automotive use scenarios.
+Task forces such as the Co-existence Standing Committee of IEEE 802.11 follow co-existence research at the ISO and ETSI levels.

 As additional spectrum and bands are identified for new and expanded uses, IEEE 802 will continue its efforts to enable robust coexistence and sharing with incumbent users.